Simple, systematic trading strategies that work

 Every strategy on EdgeLab is tested on data it has never seen before it gets published — full rules, honest backtests and the code to run them.
 The rules are plain English, simple enough to run on any platform or code in any language.
 Most strategies fail our tests.
 These didn't.

-Get 2 free strategies Read the research
+Download the free strategy Read the research

 Two simple strategies and their 50/50 combination, 2005-2026